SquareSR/Testing-Red-Classic/advanced.md

 Get TM28 Dig from the Rocket.

+> If you fought hiker, faint one encounter if you see it.

 Oddish DSUM
 - Ignore this if you already have a Paras
 - If you have no Paras and have a Pidgey, then weaken an Oddish with Tackle and throw Poke Balls